 Table of Contents

-I’ve watched complete beginners fall from zero down to passing the Goethe A1 exam in about six months.
-Some even do it within two to four months of intensive daily practice.
-They weren’t language nerds.
-Most had full-time jobs, families, or study among other work commitments.
-The difference was not talent.
-It was consistency, good study choices, and willingness to go around when der, die, and das became a test of patience.
+Complete beginners have gone from zero to passing the Goethe A1 exam in about six months.
+Some manage it in two to four months with intensive daily practice.
+They aren’t language prodigies.
+The majority have full time jobs, families, or school obligations.
+They differ not in talent but in consistency, smart study choices, and the ability to stick with it when der, die, and das try their patience.

 Learn German language in your own language!
 Get free Demo Classes Here!